mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

 poc_ted = {
-            'nucleus': 'The nucleus controls the cell\'s operations.', 'cell membrane': 'The cell membrane controls what comes into and out of the cell.', 'cytoplasm': 'Cytoplasm is the fluid inside a cell surroudning the nucleus.', 'cell wall': 'A cell wall is a rigid layer outside of the plasma membrane.', 'central vacuole': 'A central vacuole is a watery fluid that maintains the life of a cell.', 'endoplasmic reticulum': 'Endoplasmic reticulum is the transportation system of a cell.',
+            'nucleus': 'The nucleus controls the cell\'s operations.', 'cell membrane': 'The cell membrane controls what comes into and out of the cell.', 'cytoplasm': 'Cytoplasm is the fluid inside a cell surrounding the nucleus.', 'cell wall': 'A cell wall is a rigid layer outside of the plasma membrane.', 'central vacuole': 'A central vacuole is a watery fluid that maintains the life of a cell.', 'endoplasmic reticulum': 'Endoplasmic reticulum is the transportation system of a cell.',